geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 Select the `Kafka (GeoMesa)` vector data source and enter the following parameters:

-* Basic Store Info
+_Basic Store Info_

   * `workspace` this is dependent upon your GeoServer installation
   * `data source name` pick a sensible name, such as, `geomesa_kafka_quickstart`
   * `description` pick a sensible description, such as `GeoMesa Kafka quick start`

-* Connection Parameters
+_Connection Parameters_

-  * `brokers` your Kafka broker instances, comma separated.
-Use the same ones you used on the command line.
+  * `kafka.brokers` your Kafka broker instances, comma separated.
+Use the same ones you used on the command line
-  * `zookeepers`  your Zookeeper nodes, comma separated.
-Use the same ones you used on the command line.
+  * `kafka.zookeepers`  your Zookeeper nodes, comma separated.
+Use the same ones you used on the command line

 Leave all other fields empty or with the default value.